bnielsen1965/Explorer_HAT_Test_Fixture/Software/README.md

 }
 ```

+#### 4) Boot the Raspberry Pi with the SD card.

-After creating the files in the /boot partition eject the SD card and insert in the raspberry pi.
+After creating the files in the /boot partition eject the SD card from your
+laptop / workstation and insert into the Raspberry Pi.

-Apply power to the raspberry pi to begin the boot process with  the new SD card.
+Apply power to the Raspberry Pi to begin the boot process with the new SD card.

 Monitor the WiFi router for the IP address given to the raspberry pi.

-User terminal software, I.E. putty, to establish an SSH connection to the raspberry pi.
-And login
+Use terminal software, I.E. putty, to establish an SSH connection to the Raspberry Pi.
-with the default pi user with the default raspberry password.
+And login with the default user "pi" and the default password "raspberry".

+> NOTE: If you have the proper adapters you can use a USB keyboard and HDMI monitor in place of the terminal software.

-## Configure Raspbian
+## Configure Raspbian Localisation

-After establishing an SSH connection the localisation settings need to be adjusted using the
+After establishing a terminal connection the Localisation settings need to be
-raspi-config application...
+adjusted using the raspi-config application...

 > sudo raspi-config

 ### Locale

 Select Localisation Options then select Change Locale.
-On the Locale menu deselect en_GB.UTF-8 UTF-8
+On the Locale menu
-and select the en_US.UTF-8 UTF-8 option.
+deselect en_GB.UTF-8 UTF-8 and select the en_US.UTF-8 UTF-8 option.

 ### Timezone

 Again select Localisation Options then select Change Timezone.
-Select the appropriate geographic area
+Select the
-time zone.
+appropriate geographic area time zone.

-### Upgrades
+## OS Package Upgrades

-After finishing the localisation settings update and upgrade the OS packages and reboot
+After finishing the Localisation settings update and upgrade the OS packages
+and reboot

 > sudo apt-get update